 Household vinegar (5-7% acetic acid), using the same dilution or even a bit stronger, can work but is not as effective.

-Horticultural-grade vinegar (20% acetic acid) is not recommended, as it can burn you and leave a residue which may harm seedlings.
+Horticultural-grade vinegar (20% acetic acid) is not recommended, as it can burn you and leave a residue that may harm seedlings.

 Organic options are available and work well, but they can be expensive.